Past Master and the Dillons

 The two small stars that revolved around each other were joined together by a long steel chain.
 It was that which held them in their tight, rapid orbits; it was that which made them the governor of the universe.
 Paul quickly located the trouble.
 There was a small green creature, with the body of a monkey and the head of a gargoyle, cutting the chain with a hack-saw, and he had it near cut in two.“Pray that I be not too late!”

-If this is the right way to read the cover, then the imagery is visual alchemy applied to the novel’s first two or three chapters.
+If this is the right way to read the cover, then its imagery is visual alchemy applied to the novel’s first two or three chapters, elements that are not so much action-centered, but instead index its deeper secrets.